A tourist's guide to regularity structures and singular stochastic PDEs: Renormalization structures

 Similarly to the regularity structure, let $\mcU_\alpha^-$ and $\mcU_\beta$ be bases of $U_\alpha^-$ and $U_\beta$, respectively, and set

 Note that, unlike in the definition of a concrete regularity structure satisfying Assumption \refA{A1}, we do not require that $\mcU_0$ is one dimensional in the definition of a renormalization structure.
 Since all $\alpha\in B^-$ are non-positive, one has $\beta-\alpha\geq \beta$ in \eqref{EqSpecialRenorm}.
-Proposition \ref{PropBialgebraHopf} in Appendix \ref{SectionAppendixAlgebra} can be applied to the negative grading $B^-$ of $U^-$, and says that $U^-$ is a Hopf algebra; we denote by $S_-$ its antipode.
-Write
+Proposition \ref{PropBialgebraHopf} in Appendix {\sf \ref{SectionAppendixAlgebra}} can be applied to the negative grading $B^-$ of $U^-$, and says that $U^-$ is a Hopf algebra; we denote by $S_-$ its antipode.
+Choosing a basis of $U^-$ provides an associated decomposition of $\delta\tau$ of the form

-we call $\delta$ a \textit{renormalization splitting}.
+where the $\varphi$ are distinct elements of the chosen basis.
+The notation $\varphi\trianglelefteq\tau$ means that $\varphi$ is a basis element that appears as one of the left hand side members of the finite sum giving $\delta\tau$.
+We call $\delta$ a \textit{renormalization splitting} and fix throughout a basis of $U^-$.
+The results we prove in the sequel do not depend on that arbitrary choice.
 Similarly to what we saw in Section \ref{SectionConcreteRS} for the Hopf algebra $(T^+,\Delta^+)$, the $\delta^-$ splitting of the Hopf algebra $(U^-,\delta^-)$ induces a convolution group law on the set $G^-$ of characters on $U^-$